ahmedesa/laravel-api-tool-kit/Readme.md

 ```bash
 php artisan api:generate ModelName --schema="column1:string,column2:integer,column3:datetime"
 ```
+*Note: The schema feature is inspired by the [Laravel 5 Generators Extended](https://github.com/laracasts/Laravel-5-Generators-Extended/tree/master) package.*

 ## Introduction
 The Laravel API Toolkit is a comprehensive suite of tools designed to help you create robust, high-performance APIs using Laravel's industry-leading best practices.
 With this toolkit, you can streamline your development process and build APIs that are both fast and organized.
 Whether you're a seasoned developer or just getting started, the Laravel API Toolkit has everything you need to build world-class APIs that meet your business needs.